mbuczko/alpine-rust-builder/README.md

 # What it is?
-It's a Rust apps builder based on Alpine (edge) container.
+It's a Rust apps builder based on Alpine (latest) container.
 This guarantees as small output container as possible for today.

 # What's inside
 Standart build chain (autoconf, automake, libtool, ...) recompiled [ZeroMQ](zeromq.org) and [Litestream](https://litestream.io/)